masonNick/InternetSecurity/README.md

 # Internet Security
-My project for CS445 - Internet Security, will be focused on embedding self-created certificates to the trusted Cas list.
+My project for CS445 - Internet Security, will be focused on embedding self-created certificates.
 I will attempt to provide functional implementation and a detailed report on how it works, explaining key concepts.
 - By: Nicholas Mason
 - Due: April 28th, 2019